Trudy Harrison

-Trudy Lynne Harrison (born 19 April 1976) is a British Conservative Party politician who has been the Member of Parliament (MP) for Copeland since the February 2017 by-election.
-It was the first time Copeland had elected a Conservative MP since 1931, and the first time the constituency had elected a female MP.
+Trudy Lynne Harrison (born 19 April 1976) is a British Conservative Party politician who served as the Member of Parliament (MP) for Copeland from the February 2017 by-election to the 2024 general election.
+Her election marked the first time Copeland had elected a Conservative MP since 1931, and the first time the constituency had elected a female MP.
 Three months after her by-election victory, Harrison was re-elected in the 2017 general election and held her seat in 2019.

 In December 2019, Harrison was appointed Parliamentary Private Secretary to Prime Minister Boris Johnson.
 In September 2021, she was appointed Parliamentary Under-Secretary of State at the Department for Transport; she was promoted to Minister of State in the same department in July 2022.

 She was appointed Parliamentary Under-Secretary of State for Environment by Prime Minister Liz Truss in September 2022.
 She was reappointed by Rishi Sunak.

 Early life

 Harrison was born and brought up in Seascale, England.
 She was educated at Wyndham School, Egremont.
 After leaving school, Harrison worked for five years as a technical clerk at Sellafield, before running a childcare business for five years.
 After taking a four-year career break, two shorter stints of employment followed at Copeland Borough Council, where she worked as a Locality Officer and Community Regeneration Officer.
 During this time, she completed a Foundation Degree in Sustainable Communities at the University of Salford.

 Prior to standing for Parliament, Harrison had been working on 'Bootle2020' and 'The Wellbank Project' – a linked set of projects for bringing new development to Bootle.
 The Wellbank Project included several phases of proposed property development, with the first phase consisting of eighteen new residential units, which were due to have been built by summer 2018.

+As of August 2025, 5 residential units have been constructed at Wellbank.